akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 The easiest way to see the actor hierarchy in action is to print `ActorRef` instances.
 In this small experiment, we create an actor, print its reference, create a child of this actor, and print the child's reference.
 We start with the Hello World project, if you have not downloaded it, download the Quickstart project from the @scala[[Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-scala)]@java[[Lightbend Tech Hub](https://developer.lightbend.com/start/?group=akka&amp;project=akka-quickstart-java)].

-In your Hello World project, navigate to the `com.example` package and create a new @scala[Scala file called `ActorHierarchyExperiments.scala`]@java[Java file called `ActorHierarchyExperiments.java`] here.
-Copy and paste the code from the snippet below to this new source file.
-Save your file and run `sbt "runMain com.example.ActorHierarchyExperiments"` to observe the output.
+In your Hello World project, navigate to the `com.example` package and create @scala[a new Scala file called `ActorHierarchyExperiments.scala` here.
+Copy and paste the code from the snippet below to this new source file]@java[a Java file for each of the classes in the snippet below and copy the respective contents].
+Save your @scala[file and run `sbt "runMain com.example.ActorHierarchyExperiments"`]@java[files and run `com.example.ActorHierarchyExperiments` from your build tool or IDE] to observe the output.

 Scala
 :   @@snip [ActorHierarchyExperiments.scala](/akka-docs/src/test/scala/typed/tutorial_1/ActorHierarchyExperiments.scala) { #print-refs }